-Ireland's data protection service today announced a € 225 million fine against Facebook's WhatsApp for failing to comply with the European Union's General Data Protection Regulation (GDPR).
+Ireland's data protection agency today announced a € 225 million fine against its WhatsApp Facebook for non-compliance with the European General Data Protection Regulation Unions (GDPR).

 The fine is the second largest for the GDPR after Amazon was fined 746 million euros by Luxembourg at the end of July.

-According to the Irish Data Protection Committee (DPC), WhatsApp was fined for failing to properly inform users how their WhatsApp data is being used by Facebook, the app's parent company.
+According to the Irish Data Protection Commission (DPC), WhatsApp was fined for not properly informing users how their WhatsApp data is being used by Facebook, the mother application company.

 The investigation into the GDPR violations by the WhatsApp application started in December 2018 in Ireland, where the European headquarters of Facebook are located.